 Patients were able to access care and treatment from the practice within an acceptable timescale for their needs.

 The practice displayed its opening hours in the premises, and included it in their practice information leaflet and on their website.

 The practice had an efficient appointment system to respond to patients' needs.
 Staff told us that patients who requested an urgent appointment were seen the same day.
 Patients told us they had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.

-They took part in an emergency on-call arrangement with some other local practices and also used the NHS 111 out of hour's service.
+They took part in an emergency on-call arrangement with the NHS 111 service.